“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 A legal battle few are prepared for

-He attempted to serve legal documents, only to find that addresses went unanswered and entities became difficult to reach.
-Communication continued, but accountability did not.
+He tried to serve legal notices — only to find that addresses went unanswered, entities became difficult to locate, and responsibility seemed to disappear the moment it was challenged.
+Communication didn’t stop, but accountability never followed.

-At the same time, he reached out to authorities — the FTC, the FBI, state agencies — only to discover how difficult it is to get traction once money has already been moved through layered structures.
+At the same time, he reached out to authorities — the FTC, the FBI, state agencies — only to столкнуться with another harsh reality: once money has been moved through multiple entities and layered structures, getting traction becomes incredibly difficult.

 Why this story matters